Javeria-Umer/HR-Analytics-Business-Case/README.md

 ## 8. Attrition Page<a name="attrition-page"></a>
 **Description**:
 The Attrition Page analyzes factors contributing to attrition rates within the organization.
-It includes visualizations such as card visuals, stacked bar charts, and stacked column charts to display attrition rates based on factors such as overtime requirement, tenure, job role, department, and travel frequency.
+It includes visualizations such as card visuals, stacked bar charts, line chart and stacked column chart to display attrition rates based on factors such as overtime requirement, tenure, job role, department, and travel frequency.
 This page provides insights into attrition patterns and helps in developing strategies to mitigate attrition.

 ![Attrition Page](link_to_attrition_screenshot)